-The ISC Webmaster (WM) is a position identified within the ISC Office of the Chairperson (OoC) with responsibilities for coordinating all aspects of the ISC website including to ensure the site and all data portals are is maintained in a flexible and agile manner so that website content is easily created, posted, and maintained by content contributors, that information can be quickly searched and navigated, and that the pages have a graphically pleasing and coordinated design.
-Because of funding and the ISC objective of sharing of responsibilities and costs among members, this position is currently supervised by the National Research Institute of Far Seas Fisheries, Shimizu, Japan.
+The ISC Webmaster (WM) is a position identified within the ISC Office of the Chairperson (OoC) with responsibilities for coordinating all aspects of the ISC website including maintaining the site and all data portals in a flexible and agile manner so that website content is easily created, posted, and maintained by content contributors, ensuring that information can be quickly searched and navigated, and that the pages have a graphically pleasing and coordinated design.
+Because of funding and the ISC objective of sharing of responsibilities and costs among members, this position is currently supervised by the Japan Fisheries Research and Education Agency, Fisheries Resources Institute, Yokohama, Japan.

-Website Contents.
+Web site Contents.